Patrick Kaufusi: 2017

 Kaufusi started the 2017 NRL season coming off the bench for the Cowboys.
 After starting prop and co-captain Matthew Scott tore his anterior cruciate ligament (ACL) in Round 2, Kaufusi moved into the starting line-up for the first time.
 In Round 3, he started his first NRL game, a 30-8 loss to the Manly Sea Eagles.
 On 6 May, he represented Tonga in the 2017 Pacific Test against Fiji.
 He broke his foot in the fixture, which ruled him out for the rest of the season.

 On 1 September, Melbourne Storm head coach Craig Bellamy confirmed that Kaufusi would join the club in 2018.

 2018

 In Round 16 of the 2018 NRL season, Kaufusi made his Melbourne Storm debut against the Sydney Roosters at Adelaide Oval.
 Patrick became the third Kaufusi to play for the Melbourne Storm, after his brothers Antonio and Felise.

 2019

 Kaufusi made a total of 6 appearances for St George in the 2019 NRL season as the club finished second last on the table.

 In November 2019, it was announced that Kaufusi had been released by the club.

 2020-21

 On 6 February, Kaufusi signed a one-year deal with the Townsville Blackhawks.
 On 19 February, the Blackhawks announced that Kaufusi had ruptured his achilles tendon in training, ruling him out for five to six months.
 In March 2021, Kaufusi finally played his first game for Townsville.

+2024

+On 21 October 2024, Kaufusi announced his retirement from rugby league.